-Privately funded projects with foreign sponsors (other than PPPs whose structure will be as per the relevant government policy) require a structure that complies with local majority ownership requirements.
+Privately funded projects with foreign sponsors (other than PPPs, whose structure will be as per the relevant government policy) require a structure that complies with local majority ownership requirements.

-In accordance with the Companies Law, foreigners are permitted to own up to a maximum of 49% of a UAE company (other than in the free zones), and the majority 51% is required to be owned by UAE nationals.
-Although this restriction is a deterrent to foreign investment, it is not an insurmountable hurdle as informal arrangements exist to enable foreign investors to transfer 100% beneficial interest in local companies to themselves.
-It is common for foreign investors to enter into side agreements with the local majority-owning partners by virtue of which the foreign shareholders assume management powers and at the same time transfer to themselves the economic interest in the shares held by the local partners.
-The local shareholder is usually paid a fixed fee as part of this arrangement for acting as a local sponsor.
-The authorities in the UAE have so far tolerated this practice, and as long as there is no dispute between the parties, the arrangement works to the benefit of all shareholders.
+Under the old commercial companies law (Federal Law No 2 of 2015), foreigners (natural and legal persons) were permitted to own up to 49% of a UAE company (other than in the free zones); the majority of 51% is required to be owned by UAE nationals.
+Although this restriction was a deterrent to foreign investment, it was not an insurmountable hurdle, as informal arrangements exist to enable foreign investors to transfer 100% beneficial interest in local companies to themselves.
 The enforceability of these side agreements is questionable and untested in the local courts.
 Although the local partner could, in theory, take over the business by revoking the side agreements, the arrangement works well in the vast majority of cases and offers a practical way forward for foreign investors wishing to do business in the UAE.